World Cancer Day: Results

+World Cancer Day generates over 25,000 press mentions in more than 150 countries, half a million social media mentions, and trends each year on social media on 4 February.

-In recent years, cities have begun to support the day by lighting up important landmarks in orange and blue.
-In 2019, 55 landmarks in 37 cities participated in the landmark lighting initiative.
+In recent years, cities have begun to support the day by lighting up important landmarks in orange and blue – nearly 140 landmarks in 80 countries in 2024.
 At least 60 governments officially observe World Cancer Day.